 Who you are, what you do, and for whom you do it.
 Ideally, the smaller your business, the more focused.
 Maybe you keep it in your head, always — and lots of us do that — but maybe you write it down.
 Simple bullet points.
 Just reminders.

 - Planning outside of strategy is a waste of time.

-- But don’t sweat IMO or any strategic framework too much.
+- But don’t sweat any strategic framework too much.
 Strategy is focus.
 It’s as much what you’re not doing, whom you’re not reaching, as what you are doing and whom you reach.